 H-2B is a type of visa provided by the United States Citizenship and Immigration Services.
 This is intended specifically for allowing companies to bring in aliens to work in the non-agricultural sector within the US for a certain time period.
-The form is filled by the US-based agents or employers who want to bring in the temporary workforce from outside the US.
+The form is filled by US-based agents or employers who want to bring in the temporary workforce from outside the US.
 The workers are then granted H-2B Visa.

 The USCIS has capped the total number of H-2B visas to be granted at 66,000.
 The visas are granted on a first-come-first-serve basis.
 The Visa is granted in two batches (33,000 per batch), one during January and another during June.
-Most businesses looking forward to H-2B Visa apply on the first day of every year, i.e., the New Year’s Day.
-The application thus granted begins from April 1st for six-months.
+Most businesses looking forward to H-2B Visa apply on the first day of every year, i.e., New Year’s Day.
+The application thus granted begins from April 1st for six months.